 Seat post – go for a carbon post with at least 15mm layback.
 You could go for a titanium post, but you may find it a bit ‘springy’.

-Mudguards – Mudguard braze-ons can be requested as an extra cost option.
-Fitting mudguards will reduce the maximum usable tyre size to 25mm.
-We recommend using Raceblade Pro XL's or an Ass Saver as these allows a full width 28mm tyre to be used.
+Mudguards – Mudguard braze-ons can be requested as a small extra cost option.
+Fitting mudguards may reduce the maximum usable tyre size.
+We recommend using Raceblade Pro XL's or an Ass Saver as these allows a full width tyres to be used.

 Rack – Rack braze-ons are also an option.